-- Preview Email Newsletter

 WASHINGTON, July 25 -- Win-Tech Inc., Kennesaw, Georgia, has submitted a public comment letter to the U.S. Department of Defense urging critical reforms to modernize defense acquisitions and enhance the participation of small businesses in the defense industrial base.
 The organization expressed concerns regarding the increasing complexity of procurement processes, which it believes poses a significant threat to small business engagement.

-In its letter, Win-Tech outlined several recommendations more ST
+In its letter, Win-Tech outlined several recommendations based on its experience as a supplier to the Depar more ST

 |